LIVING WITH PARKINSON'S

-Living with Parkinson’s does require continual re-adjustment as the disease slowly progresses through to severe disability.
-Depending on the level of impairment, daily activities such as getting dressed, driving and eating may become more challenging.
+Living with Parkinson’s does require re-adjustment as the disease slowly progresses.
+Depending on the level of impairment, daily activities such as getting dressed, driving and eating may become more challenging over time.
 Roles within the family, in the community and at work may need to be redefined.
 An individual’s sense of who they are can also be challenged if the disease adversely affects intimate relationships.
-Medical treatment can help control symptoms and improve function but it requires careful management to minimise potential side effects.
+Medical treatment can help control symptoms and improve function but it requires careful management to minimize potential side effects.

 Family responsibilities can be daunting enough without the addition of a chronic and ultimately disabling disease.
 Parents need physical strength and stamina to keep up with an energetic young family and participate in all their activities.
 Having children can also help you to focus on the here-and-now.
 They provide a powerful motivation to stay active and as well as possible.

 The typically slow progression of Parkinson’s disease means most people with it will not miss out on full participation in, and enjoyment of, family life.
 Relationships, roles and responsibilities within the family may subtly change as the disease progresses but there is sufficient time for that adaptation.

 Children should be included in much of the discussion about Parkinson’s disease and its impact.
 They are more likely to cope better themselves when they are kept appropriately informed.
 Ultimately they may become one of the main sources of support for a parent with Parkinson’s disease so having them on the team early is to be encouraged.